hbc/NGS_Data_Analysis_Summer2016/sessionV/lessons/05_chipseq_quality_assessment.md

 ```

 ![fingerprint_mov10](../img/deepTools_fingerprints.png)

+The input samples show the least enrichment, which is good, but Pou5f1 rep2 and Nanog rep1 exhibit little enrichment compared to input control.
+Also of note is that some of the samples don't have any coverage for ~20-50% of the region.
+While fingerprint plots are a nice way to look at signal strength, I would put more weight in the `peakcalltools` results to determine whether we can sufficiently detect signal to noise in our samples.

+### Summary of ChIP-QC metrics

+In summary, the dataset seems to have good signal-to-noise (based on phantompeaktools, though we would need to check values for all samples), indicating that we should be able to accurately call peaks in our dataset.
+That being said, the dataset exhibits extremely low coverage, indicating that if we had higher coverage, we would probably be able to call more peaks.
+In addition, the replicates do not cluster very well, so reproducibility between replicates may be an issue, which could result in few agreed upon peak calls.

 ***
 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*